 Results showed physiological damage to the kidneys over the course of the workday due to heat stress and dehydration.
 These findings support the leading hypothesis of the causes of CKDnT, which identifies workload with repeated heat stress and dehydration as the principal driver of disease. “[The study] succeeded in demonstrating an association between heat stress and kidney damage,” García-Trabanino said.
 “We observed once again that the disease is more frequent in coastal regions and that it is associated directly with levels of heat stress.”

 These results provide a scientific basis for intervening in working conditions to provide workers with better access to water, rest, and shade, according to researchers.
 “With the exception of climate change, all other risk factors observed in this study (dehydration, [excess uric acid], etc.) are modifiable factors through relatively simple interventions and therefore we must intervene as soon as possible to stop the damage,” García-Trabanino said.

-Both the study published last week and the WE Program intervention were facilitated by La Isla Foundation (LIF) and Solidaridad Network with funding from the Dutch National Postcode Lottery.
+Both the study published last week and the WE Program intervention was facilitated by La Isla Foundation (LIF) with funding from the Dutch National Postcode Lottery.